-- Where will we find the appropriate workforce to provide help if children are identified – particularly the under-twos, who will not be in government-funded daycare?
+- Where will we find the appropriate workforce to provide help if children are identified – particularly the under-2s, who will not be in government-funded daycare?

 - How do we make sure the early years workforce get the right training, in the face of high turnover and lack of funding?

 - What will make local areas invest in early language as a public health issue?